pivotal/docs-tap/getting-started/run-spring-boot-native-images.hbs.md

 Running Spring Boot applications as native images using GraalVM independent of Tanzu Application Platform might require some manual work to make your application work correctly when compiled to a native image.
-Changes go from avoiding use of patterns like reflection to implementing compiler hints.
+Changes to your application include avoiding the use of patterns such as reflection and implementing compiler hints.
 Therefore, VMware recommends that you make your application ready to run as a native image from the beginning and run extensive tests before trying to run them as native images on the platform.
 To confirm Spring Boot support for native testing, see the [Spring Boot Documentation](https://docs.spring.io/spring-boot/docs/3.1.2/reference/htmlsingle/#native-image.testing.with-native-build-tools).

-If your application can run as native images in general, Tanzu Application Platform allows you to run your applications as native executable files on the platform as well and will try to make it as easy as possible over time. <!-- make what as easy as possible? -->
+If your application can run as native images in general, Tanzu Application Platform allows you to run your applications as native executable files on the platform as well and tries to make it as easy as possible over time. <!-- clarify -- make what as easy as possible? -->
-But the platform is not a migration tool that enables your Spring Boot application itself to be ready for the GraalVM native image technology.
+But the platform is not a migration tool that enables your Spring Boot application itself to be ready for the GraalVM native image technology. <!-- clarify? -->

 ## <a id="how-to"></a> Run your Spring Boot workload as a native image